 The safety and efficacy of marstacimab have not been formally evaluated in the surgical setting.
 Patients have had minor surgical procedures without discontinuing Hympavzi prophylaxis in clinical studies.

-For major surgery, it is recommended to discontinue Hympavzi 6 to 12 days prior and initiate management per local standard of care with clotting factor concentrate and measures to manage the risk of venous thrombosis which can be elevated in the perioperative period.
-The product information for the clotting factor concentrate should be consulted for dose guidelines in patients with haemophilia undergoing major surgery.
+For major surgery, it is recommended to pause Hympavzi at least 7 days prior and initiate management per local standard of care with clotting factor concentrate or bypassing agent and measures to manage the risk of venous thrombosis which can be elevated in the perioperative period.
+The product information for the clotting factor concentrate or bypassing agent should be consulted for dosing guidelines in patients with haemophilia undergoing major surgery.
 Resumption of Hympavzi therapy should take into account the overall clinical status of the patient, including the presence of post-surgical thromboembolic risk factors, use of other haemostatic products and other concomitant medicinal products (see Missed dose section above).

+Immune tolerance induction (ITI)

+The safety and efficacy of marstacimab in patients receiving ongoing ITI have not been established, and no data are available.

 Method of administration

 Hympavzi is for subcutaneous use only.